ryanbedard/db-document-automation/README.md

 4) Save the document and upload it to Confluence.

 The program:
-Runs for every server provided in a file that's not posted here on GitHub

 - Setup
 1) Connect to SQL and run the SQL script to get the database space.